ente4120/open-webui/FEATURES.md

 These three features enhance the user experience by:
 1. **Improving chat customization** through accessible System Prompt management
-2. **Optimizing performance** in the Knowledge workspace with debounced search
+2. **Optimizing performance** in the Knowledge workspace with debounced search and manual "Load More" functionality
 3. **Enhancing organization** with a comprehensive Chat Management interface

 All features are fully integrated into the existing codebase and maintain compatibility with current functionality.
+The Knowledge workspace improvements specifically address performance concerns by:
+- Reducing API calls through debounced search (500ms delay)
+- Giving users control over data loading with a "Load More" button instead of automatic loading
+- Preventing unnecessary server requests and improving overall application performance